Let simple be the mantra:

 Memorabilia – Gone

 This also includes t-shirts.
 I’m not talking about those soft, perfectly fitted T-shirts you love and wear all the time.
 I’m talking about what’s down there in the bottom third of your dresser drawer.
-Those logo-boasting shirts from events or places, which were likely all given to you for free.
+Those logo-boasting shirts from events or places were likely all given to you for free.
 You don’t need a T-shirt in order to prove you went to that conference, worked at that tech company, or volunteered at said event.
 Donate these or turn them into a craft project.
 Your dresser drawer is happiest when it contains only the clothes you wear on at least a monthly basis.
 The rest is clutter (or memorabilia, see above).